alexmkv01/Decision_Trees/README.md

-# Implementing Decision Trees Algorithm from Scratch
+# Implementing Decision Trees from Scratch

 Welcome to the Introduction to Machine Learning module coursework repository!